 PREGNANCY AND DIVORCE

-This publication is for people who are getting a divorce in Washington State while one of the spouses is pregnant.
+This publication is for people who are pregnant and getting a divorce in Washington State.
 It describes what happens when a spouse is pregnant during the divorce and what can be done to address the issue during the divorce process.
 This information applies to all marriages and state-registered domestic partnerships.

 If you are expecting a child via adoption or surrogacy, this memo is not for you; talk to an experienced family law lawyer about your specific situation.